 It seems that once kids hit that amazing pre-teen age they start thinking all your great-fun suggestions are no longer the great-fun suggestions they loved when they were little!
 Do you find this?
 (For example, for some reason, my kids no longer want to participate in kitchen concerts and dance offs!)

 But, if this is your family situation, maybe your older kids might appreciate a tent being set up just for them to escape into.
-This might be especially welcome if you’re a larger family with shared bedrooms and you’re all stuck at home right now.
+This might be especially welcome if you’re a larger family with shared bedrooms.

 Or, invite your older kids to set up some private time and space in the camper in the driveway, or what if you invite your older kids to have a private kid-only at home camp out?